 InfluenceMap Data Point on Corporate - Influencer Relationship

-Duke CEO Lynn J. Good serves on the Board of Directors and engages with BRT in the development of its climate policy (updated August 2022)
+Duke CEO Lynn J. Good serves on the Board of Directors and engages with BRT in the development of its climate policy.
+According to a May 2023 opinion article written in RealClearEnergy, Good serves as Smart Regulation Chair for BRT (updated as of May 2023)

 Lynn J. Good